vythanhtra/bazi-master/docs/production-ready.md

 - PASSWORD_RESET_DEBUG_LOG: Set to true in non-production to print reset tokens to logs.

 ## Migrations & Schema
-- Use Prisma migrations for production (`prisma migrate deploy`).
-- Avoid `prisma db push` in production.
-- Current Prisma schema is SQLite by default; confirm PostgreSQL target and generate migrations before go-live.
+- Current Prisma provider is SQLite (see `prisma/schema.prisma`).
+If you need PostgreSQL for production, you must switch the Prisma provider to `postgresql` and generate/apply migrations before go-live.
+- Avoid runtime schema sync in production (already disabled by default).

 ## Health Checks
 - Liveness: GET /health